Undline/UndChain/readme.md

     - Creators can automate royalty payments through smart enforcement using DAPPs.
 5. **Fraud Prevention and AI Support**:

     - The Auction House leverages **Mimic AI** to scan for duplicates, unauthorized content, or stolen RWAs.
+This is used as a warning system to the creator to let them know they *MAY* have created a copyright work.
+The creator will then respond to that as to why it's not which can be used if the asset is challenged in the future.
+	    - *Note: This does not apply to gray assets as they do not hold any protections on the network*
     - Buyers receive warnings if flagged assets are listed for sale, ensuring informed purchases.
 6. **Buyer Protections**: